brooks-code/WSL-VHDX-Compact/README.md

 This PowerShell script automates the process of compacting WSL2 `ext4.vhdx` files, which can help free up **a lot** of disk space on your Windows system.

+## Learning

+>[!NOTE]
+> The [initial release](https://github.com/brooks-code/WSL-VHDX-Compact/blob/c5c2e346ab0dd1a8dbc6130f8d372af8022ddd60/wsl_compactor.ps1) is the subject of a tutorial designed as a practical introduction to PowerShell.
+It is available on [fCC News](https://www.freecodecamp.org/news/how-to-free-up-and-automatically-manage-disk-space-for-wsl-on-windows-1011/).

 ## Table of contents

 <details>